weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 - Modify your collection definition to use your preferred integration, and
 - Make sure to use the right API key(s) (if necessary) for your integration.

-Please see the [model providers integration](../model-providers/index.md) section for more information.
+See the [model providers integration](../model-providers/index.md) section for more information.

 </details>